MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 ### COSA database settings details

-This section explains which settings in COSA are required for DYNAMO onboarding and which are recommended.
+This section explains which settings in COSA are required for Mobile Plans onboarding and which are recommended.

 For more info about all supported fields, see the Desktop COSA-only settings on [Desktop COSA/APN database settings](desktop-cosa-apn-database-settings.md).